captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 he’s decided he can fix it up.
-I’m sure he can.
+He probably can.

 ---